CARIBBEAN ACADEMIC FORUM. Contributions to the XVI Regional Conference on Women in Latin America and the Caribbean: Advancing Towards Care Societies

 Teaser

-The Caribbean Academic Forum, titled Contributions to the XVI Regional Conference on Women in Latin America and the Caribbean: Advancing Towards Care Societies, will be held at the University of West Indies in Bridgetown, Barbados, on the 25th and 26th of March 2025.
+The Caribbean Academic Forum, titled Contributions to the XVI Regional Conference on Women in Latin America and the Caribbean: Advancing Towards Care Societies, was held in Barbados, on 25th and 26th of March 2025.

 The Caribbean Academic Forum is part of the preparatory process for the XVI Regional Conference on Women in Latin America and the Caribbean, scheduled to take place on the 12th to 15th of August 2025, in Mexico City, whose central theme will be “transformations in the political, economic, social, cultural, and environmental spheres to promote a care society and gender equality.”

-It aims to provide inputs and inform the XVI Regional Conference on Women and to provide a space for regional exchange and dialogue to facilitate collaboration among academic, political, and civil society representatives in developing interregional policies on care for gender equality.
+It provided inputs and informed the XVI Regional Conference on Women and provided a space for regional exchange and dialogue to facilitate collaboration among academic, political, and civil society representatives in developing policies on care for gender equality.

-The Forum will explore the potential of advancing the care society while considering cultural diversity in Caribbean and Latin American countries.
-It will also address the intersections between care, climate and health for gender equality.
-It will feature policy proposals from experts focusing on gender equality, social development, climate, cultural studies, science, and innovation.
+The Forum explored the potential of advancing the care society while considering cultural diversity in Caribbean and Latin American countries.
+It also addressed the intersections between care, climate and health for gender equality.
+It featured policy proposals from experts focusing on gender equality, social development, climate, cultural studies, science, and innovation.